Meyer earns Colton-Uniontown DYW title

 Maggie Meyer was named the 2022 Colton-Uniontown Distinguished Young Woman on Saturday.

 Meyer won awards in four of the five judged categories — Interview, Fitness, Talent and Self-expression.
-She earned $1,350 in college scholarships at the program and will represent Colton-Uniontown at the state Distinguished Young Woman program in Pullman in the fall for the chance to advance to the national program, held annually in Mobile, Ala.
+She earned $1,350 in college scholarships and will represent Colton-Uniontown at the state Distinguished Young Woman program in Pullman in the fall for the chance to advance to next year’s national program in Mobile, Ala.